DrebotArtem/Unity-HDRP-Template/README.md

 - Unity UI
 - Visual Studio Code Editor
 - Visual Studio Editor
 ### Other packages
 - [Entitas.](https://github.com/sschmid/Entitas-CSharp#download-entitas) The Entity Component System Framework for C# and Unity.
 - [Extenject.](https://github.com/Mathijs-Bakker/Extenject) Extenject is a lightweight highly performant dependency injection framework.
 - [Fluent Assertions.](https://github.com/BoundfoxStudios/fluentassertions-unity) A very extensive set of extension methods that allow you to more naturally specify the expected outcome unit tests.
 - [NSubstitute.](https://github.com/Thundernerd/Unity3D-NSubstitute) NSubstitute is designed as a friendly substitute for .NET mocking libraries.

+## Documentation
+### Loading System
+You can use one of the three base providers to load scenes.
++ **LoadingEmptyProvider.** LoadingEmptyProvider is used to load the scene, without intermediate objects.
+This provider is used when you don't want to load additional elements such as scenes or prefabs.
+When using it, you immediately proceed to the loading of operations.
++ **LoadingScreenProvider** LoadingScreenProvider is used as an prefab while we wait for the next scene to load.
+This provider is used when you want to load an additional prefab before loading the next scene.

+    + 📃LoadingScreenProvider is abstract.
+You must create a new class that inherits from it.
+    + ⚠Injection in prefab happens after the Start method is called.
++ **LoadingSceneProvider.** LoadingSceneProvider is used as an intermediate scene while we wait for the next scene to load.
+This provider is used when you want to load an additional scene before loading the next scene.

 ## Future updates
 - [ ] Input System